 For instance, you could look at the traffic derived from social media for a particular blog post.
 Keep in mind that multiple social factors can influence these numbers.
 Consider the following questions:

 – When did you post the article on social media?

 – Did you promote the article using paid social media advertisement?

 – Is the content relevant to your audience?

 – Where did you distribute the article on social media?

 – Was the social media post copy engaging?

-How have you incorporated social media marketing into your website efforts?
-Or, how have you used your website to improve your social media strategy?
-Let us know your thoughts below or learn more about Bluehost WordPress hosting here.
+We’re curious how you link your social media strategy with your website.
+Let us know your thoughts below, or learn more about Bluehost WordPress hosting here.